12 Easy Fixes for No Internet, Secured on Windows

 12. Try switching to 2.4 GHz instead of 5 GHz

 The radio frequency of your Wi-Fi could be causing the “No Internet, secured” issue.
-If your router offers dual-band Wi-Fi connections (supporting both 2.4 GHz and 5 GHz), try connecting to the 2.4 GHz network to see if it solves the problem.
+If your router offers dual-band Wi-Fi connections (supporting both 2.4 GHz and 5 GHz), try connecting to the 2.4 GHz network to see if it resolves the problem.

 1. Press the Windows key + X and open “Device Manager.”